11 Kinds of Butterflies Worth Knowing

-From painted ladies to monarchs and malachite butterflies you'll want to add all of these butterflies to your must-see list!
+From painted ladies to monarchs and malachite butterflies, you'll want to add all of these kinds of butterflies to your must-see list!

-Now is prime time to appreciate the beauty of butterflies.
-Take a look at our list of the most delightful and impressive species in North America, then get out there and see how many you can spot.
+Every season is a good time to appreciate the beauty of butterflies.
+Take a look at our list of the most delightful and impressive kinds of butterflies in North America.
+Then get out there and see how many butterflies you can spot and identify.
 Though they won’t all be in your region, these fascinating fliers should be on your bucket list.

-It’s the world’s most famous butterfly.
+It’s the world’s most famous kind of butterfly.
 The monarch is renowned for its migration, when multiple generations work their way north during spring and summer, then a fall generation flies all the way to southern Mexico or to the California coast to spend the winter.
+Follow the stages of the monarch butterfly life cycle.
 Monarch caterpillars eat milkweed, absorbing chemicals that will stay in their system to make even the adults taste bad to predators.

 With long, narrow wings, big silvery spots and a pattern of black lines on orange, the Gulf fritillary is a high-fashion butterfly, looking elegant from any angle.
 Named for the Gulf of Mexico, you can also find it from the Carolinas to California, and it wanders far to the north.
 Gardeners can spruce up their yards and attract this flashy flier by growing its host plant: passion vine.

 Check out 3 butterflies that look like monarchs.

 North America has many kinds of yellow sulphur butterflies, and this is one of the largest.
 Males are pale yellow all over, while females vary from white to dull orange.
 Cloudless sulphurs are most abundant in the South, but every year in late summer they wander far to the north, fluttering along through all kinds of open country, even reaching Canada.